Danish Modern: The Design Philosophy

 Hand-Cut Dovetail Drawers

 The drawer bottom floats in a groove cut 1/4 inch up from the bottom edge.
 Use 1/4-inch plywood or solid wood for the bottom panel, never glued in place.
 This allows for seasonal movement without splitting the drawer sides.
+I’ve seen drawers where someone glued the bottom in, and within a year the side cracked.
+Wood moves.
+Let it.

 Achieving Zero Hardware

 Alternative approach: create a lip by making the drawer front 1/2-inch taller than the drawer box, with the extra material extending below.
 This overlap provides finger purchase while maintaining clean sight lines from above.
+Both methods look great; I tend to go with the routed groove because it feels more refined to the touch.

 Top Panel Construction

 Build the top from edge-glued boards, alternating growth ring orientation to minimize cupping.
 Final dimension should be 42 by 18 inches, with a 3/4-inch overhang on all sides.
 Sand through 220-grit, then round the top edges with a 1/4-inch roundover bit.
+Don’t skip the roundover — square edges on a vanity top look harsh and collect dust in the corners.

 Finishing for Warmth